Skip to main content

 Breastfeeding

-Tell your doctor if you are breastfeeding or plan to breastfeed.
-Breastfeeding is not recommended during treatment with Ojaara and for approximately for 1 week after the last dose.
-Talk to your healthcare provider about the best way to feed your baby during this time.
+It is not known if Ojjaara passes into your breast milk.
+You should not breastfeed during treatment and for 1 week after the last dose of Ojjaara.
+Talk to your healthcare provider about the best way to feed your baby during this time

 Take Ojjaara exactly as your healthcare provider tells you to take it.
 Do not change your dose or stop taking Ojjaara without first talking to your healthcare provider.
 Your healthcare provider may change your dose, temporarily stop, or permanently stop treatment if you have certain side effects.